whpy/awesome-affordable-LLM-reasoning/readme.md

 And the repository will be continuously updated to track the frontier of LLM Reasoning.

 ## Papers
+* 06 Feb 2025 [s1: Simple test-time scaling](https://arxiv.org/html/2501.19393v2): In this work, they claim that they fine-tune a small model (s1-32B, based on Qwen-series) that performs better than o1.
+There are two noted works.
+First, they curate a small dataset s1K of 1,000 questions paired with reasoning traces.
+Second, they develop budget forcing to control test-time compute by forcefully terminating the model’s thinking process.
 * 22 Jan 2025 [DeepSeek-R1](https://arxiv.org/abs/2501.12948): the deepseek group release a powerful open-source model.
 They also release the small models distilled by the powerful model.
 * 13 Jan 2025 [Sky-T1: Train your own O1 preview model within $450](https://novasky-ai.github.io/posts/sky-t1/): this repo release the data and the method about how to train a small model with outstanding reasoning ability as o1-preview.
 The claims that the model Sky-T1 is more well rounded over code, math, report, compared with qwq and o1.
 * 6 Jan 2025 [Process Reinforcement Through Implicit Rewards](https://github.com/PRIME-RL/PRIME): This group release a new type of training which do not require explicit reward function.